AsaTyr2018/pdf2txtconvert/README.md

 Extraction now preserves whitespace and ligatures so multi-line mathematical formulas and special characters survive conversion.
 When the optional `--via-latex` flag is used, pages are processed with [LaTeX-OCR](https://github.com/lukas-blecher/LaTeX-OCR) to generate LaTeX code first and then converted to plain text for improved table and formula handling.
+Without the flag the first pages are scanned automatically and rerun through LaTeX-OCR whenever formulas are detected.

 ## setup.sh helper